IIa. Code of Conduct

 Violation of published Illinois Tech regulations, including, without limitation, the Use of Technology Resources, Use of University Provided Mobile Internet, Concealed Carry and Prohibition Regarding Firearms and Weapons on Campus, No Smoking Policy and policies and regulations relating to entry and use of Illinois Tech facilities.
 (See, for example, Residence Life Handbook, Illinois Tech Bulletins, Illinois Tech Policies & Procedures Manual, and such similar policies and manuals of general applicability.)
 All of the foregoing policies and regulations are hereby incorporated into this Code of Conduct.
 It is the expressed obligation of all students to familiarize themselves with these policies and regulations.
 To this end, all are available on the Illinois Tech website.

-In accordance with State of Illinois and City of Chicago public health guidelines, Illinois Tech has issued temporary measures to minimize the risks associated with the COVID-19 pandemic, which include, but are not limited to, requirements concerning the wearing of face coverings, social distancing, and self-isolation and self-quarantine.
-These measures are publicly posted or published at https://www.iit.edu/COVID-19, and all such posted and published measures are incorporated herein.
+In accordance with and in response to currently effective State of Illinois and City of Chicago public health guidelines, Illinois Tech may issue measures to minimize the risks associated with the continuing COVID-19 pandemic, which include, but are not limited to, requirements concerning the wearing of face coverings, social distancing, and/or self-isolation and self-quarantine.
+Currently effective measures are publicly posted or published at https://www.iit.edu/COVID-19, and all such posted and published measures are incorporated herein.
 Changes to these measures should be expected, and each student has the responsibility to review regularly this website to keep themselves informed of the most current measures.
-Changes to the measures will be deemed incorporated herein upon publication.
+Changes to these measures will be deemed incorporated herein upon publication.
 Failure to follow such posted or published measures is a violation of this Code of Conduct.
 All students and their guests are expected to follow the published measures and/or posted in campus facilities.

 Violations of federal, state or municipal laws that occur on or off campus and that impact the operations of Illinois Tech, disrupt the education environment of Illinois Tech or are perpetrated against Illinois Tech or an Illinois Tech affiliate, employee, faculty member, student, alumni or guest.